 Anything else to see and do in Texel?

-There are many other things to do on the island, including visiting an array of museums (such as the shipwreck museum), Ecomare – an aquarium filled with adorable seals, porpoises, birds and fish.
-There are wineries, chocolatiers, breweries, lots of good food, lots of countryside and tons of sheep and birds.
+There are many other things to do on the island, including visiting an array of museums (such as the Shipwreck and Beachcombing Museum Flora) or checking out the Ecomare — an aquarium filled with adorable seals, porpoises, birds, and fish.
+To savour a relaxing afternoon after a long cycle, there are also wineries, chocolatiers, breweries, and plenty of good food.

 Have you visited this beautiful Dutch island?
+What’s your favourite spot in Texel?
 Let us know in the comments!